• Port Everglades Association

 Port Everglades Association

-Thursday, July 2, 2026.
-START YOUR JULY 4TH/250TH ANNIVERSARY WEEKEND OFF WITH OUR PORT EVERGLADES ASSOCIATION BUSINESS LUNCHEON AT LAUDERDALE YACHT CLUB.
-11.30am-1.20pm.
 We feature World-Class Prepare, Respond, Recover Program featuring Cliff Berry II, CEO of Cliff Berry Inc., furnishing environmental services, 24/7/365 since 1958.
-Matthew Bierwagen, Director of Bids/estimating, now in his 15th year as an internationally renowned response diver and naval architect with Resolve Marine Group.
-Joseph Morris, Port Everglades CEO and Port Director provides introductions and overview.
-Remember, it’s Thursday July 2, 2026!
-WE ARE SOLD OUT!
-SEE YOU THERE!
-954.463.2801. [email protected].
+Matthew Bierwagen, Director of Bids/estimating, is now in his 15th year as an internationally renowned response diver and naval architect with Resolve Marine Group.
+Joseph Morris, Port Everglades CEO, Port Director provides introductions and overview.

-Thursday, July 1, 2026 CBP: Electronic Crewman’s Landing Permits (I‑95) Go Live.
+Wednesday, July 1, 2026.
+CBP: Electronic Crewman’s Landing Permits (I‑95) Go Live.
 CBP has formally announced that all Crewman’s Landing Permits (Form I‑95) will transition to a fully electronic format July 1.
 CBP will generate a new electronic I‑95 for each encounter, eliminating the current practice of reusing paper forms.
 This change affects all foreign crew arriving at U.S. seaports, including cruise, cargo, tanker, and offshore service vessels.
 Members should expect updated workflows for vessel agents, terminal operators, and crew‑processing teams. www.cbp.gov.

 Saturday, July 4, 2026.
 Port Everglades Association Member, McAllister Towing & The Bridgeport and Port Jefferson Steamboat Company cordially invite you aboard M/V Long Island for the International Parade of Sail, New York Harbor.
 It’s the largest peacetime maritime gathering in American history, bringing together 48 Tall Ships, naval vessels, maritime delegations, participants 20+ nations as America celebrates its 250th Anniversary.
 If you are in New York, what a way to celebrate the 4th!
 Free, but reservations only with government ID etc, boarding at 6am, departure 7.30am, return 2pm.
-Sail4th250.rsvpify.com
+Sail4th250.rsvpify.com.

 Wednesday, July 15, 2026.
 CBP/Port Everglades presents Perishable Cargo Meeting, hosted by U.S. Customs and Border Patrol, (CBP) U.S. Department of Agriculture (USDA) and Broward County’s Port Everglades.
 1.30pm – 3pm, in person, First Floor Auditorium, Port Everglades Administration Building.
-Registration Robert Barcelo [email protected] 954 468 0177, Mobile 954 253 4407.
+Registration Robert Barcelo [email protected] 954 468 0177, Mobile 954 253 4407

 Sunday, July 19, 2026.
 Join Broward County and the Florida Panthers for FREE public watch party celebrating international soccer.
 The Finals, 3pm.
 Attendance and parking are free.
 Parking gates will open two hours before kickoff, and arena doors will open one hour before each match.
 The Plaza, outside main doors of the arena, will host a variety of pregame activities for families, including food trucks, face painting, inflatables, games and more.
 Attendees may reserve up to six tickets through SeatGeek.com orAmerantBankArena.com.

 Lori Baer, Executive Director, Port Everglades Association.
-954.463.2801. [email protected]
+954.463.2801. [email protected].

 • Port Everglades Association 2026 Calendar